 Hey, I’m Jess!

-I am an aspiring communicator and creative strategist in the arts, culture, and nonprofit sectors.
+I am a communicator and creative strategist in the arts, culture, and nonprofit sectors.
 My public relations background started in museums (my favorite places on earth).

 That connection to heritage has always fueled my creativity.
 My fascination with regional dance costumes sparked an early interest in fashion, design, and artistry.
 Over time, that same curiosity expanded into a love for communication, specifically, understanding how culture is shared, preserved, and reimagined through storytelling and community engagement.

 Today, that lens guides my approach to public relations.
-I’m drawn to work that bridges art, culture, and human experience; work that feels intentional, honest, and rooted in connection.
-Whether I’m writing, designing content, or helping shape the voice of an institution, I aim to communicate in a way that radiates accessibility and cultural sensitivity.
+I’m drawn to work that bridges culture and human experience in a way that is intentional and captivating.
+Whether I’m writing, creating content, or helping shape the voice of an institution, I aim to communicate in a way that radiates accessibility and authenticity.

 About Me...